mitchgavan/mitchgavan.github.io/_posts/2021-01-20-taking-care-code-splitting-react.md

 export default App;
 {% endhighlight %}

-We can add the logic to handle the chunk failed to load error in our `<ErrorFallback />` component.
+The `<ErrorBoundary />` accepts a `FallbackComponent` prop.
+We pass this the component we want to be rendered in the event of an error.
+Lets add the logic to handle the chunk failed to load error in our `<ErrorFallback />` component:

-(handle chunk failed code without loop check)

-This code checks for the chunk failed error using a regex and will reload the page if that is the error.

-One more thing we can do to make this more robust is to do is to prevent the possibility of an infinite reload loop.
-This could happen if the file that is trying to be dynamically loaded is missing due to a reason other than stale content.
-We can do this by adding the following code to our `<ErrorFallback />` component:

 {% highlight jsx linenos %}
 import React, { useEffect } from "react";
-import { getWithExpiry, setWithExpiry } from "./storage";

 export function ErrorFallback({ error }) {
-  // Handles failed lazy loading of a JS/CSS chunk. useEffect(() => {
+  // Handle failed lazy loading of a JS/CSS chunk. useEffect(() => {
     const chunkFailedMessage = /Loading chunk [\d]+ failed/;
     if (error?.message && chunkFailedMessage.test(error.message)) {
-      if (!getWithExpiry("chunk_failed")) {
-        setWithExpiry("chunk_failed", "true", 10000);
         window.location.reload();
       }
     }